Lethja/Newth/Autotool/README.md

 ## Running the test (optional)

-If CMocka was detected in the configure stage `make check` will to build and run unit tests.
+If CMocka was detected in the configure stage `make check` will be able to build and run unit tests.
 The binary will be called `unittest`

 The test executable will run a bunch of tests with functions throughout the project